Posted on 21 November 2011.

 Join Merri and me all year long and share ideas for better natural health… greater wealth…. as you serve the community and enjoy personal fulfillment.
 Learn how to enhance positive purpose…. enthusiasm… fulfillment… as you gain extra income, profits and fun.

-Join us in Montreal and Mount Dora Florida.
+Join us in Mount Dora Florida and West Jefferson North Carolina.

 As a club member you save on seminars, courses, online courses plus Spanish lessons and Ecuador tours.

-Join Merri and me for all the courses and seminars that we’ll conduct in Autumn 2014 and winter 2015 FREE.
+Join Merri and me for all the courses and seminars that we’ll conduct in 2015 (plus our last 2014 course) FREE.
 Gain positive solutions to your economic, financial and lifestyle concerns..

 Here are the courses you can attend at no cost.
 (New seminars added are in bold).